Paroxysmisch/genome-assembly/dissertation/main.typ

 Due to its high cost and labour-intensive nature, heirarchical sequencing has largely been replaced by @wgs, where the genome is randomly fragmented into individually sequenced smaller segments called reads @wgs1 @wgs2.
 These reads are then reassembled into a complete genome by identifying overlaps between them.
 Unlike hierarchical sequencing, @wgs must consider overlaps between reads spanning the entire genome, not just localized regions, which significantly increases computational complexity.

 A fundamental part of @wgs is the creation of the overlap graph @overlapgraphsdetailed @lovro @overlapgraph, in which each vertex is a read.
 There exists a directed edge between the vertex of read $A$ and of read $B$ if the suffix of $A$ can be aligned to (i.e. overlaps with) the prefix $B$.
+The genome can then be reconstructed by finding a Hamiltonian path (a path that visits every vertex/read in the graph exactly once) through this overlap graph.

 However, in practice, this overlap graph is not perfect.
 Due to the computational cost of exact overlap calculations and the inherent noise in sequencing technologies, overlaps are imprecise.
 Additional challenges include errors in base-calling (translating the electrical signals into a sequence of nucleotides: @nuc_a, @nuc_g, @nuc_c, @nuc_t) the raw read data, long repetitive regions in the genome, and other sequencing artifacts---all of which introduce spurious nodes and edges into the graph, which must be cleaned up @lovro.

 #place(top + center)[#figure(image("graphics/artifacts.svg", width: 90%), caption: [Elementary artifact types encountered in overlap graphs.
 Each node in this example overlap graph represents a read, and the edges correspond to overlaps between those reads.]) <fig:common_artifacts>]